Nikolaibibo/rmec_kai/README.md

-# rmec_alice
+# Republica 15 - make em cry
-Checks via the twitter stream the occurence of a hashtag on a raspberry pi Alice Schwarzer settings
+Checks the twitter stream for the occurence of a hashtag on a raspberry pi Kai Diekmann settings